 Companies with strong financial strength can withstand adverse financial conditions or unexpected events in the markets.
-The financial strength of a company can be demonstrated by a strong balance sheet, a high volume of sales and profits, as well as the ability to generate sufficient cash flows to meet the operating costs of the company.
+The company’s financial strength can be demonstrated by a strong balance sheet, a high volume of sales and profits, and the ability to generate sufficient cash flows to meet the operating costs of the company.
 Also, strong companies tend to report consistent positive results for several years in a row.

-On the downside, companies burdened with debts will grow at a slow pace since a majority of the resources are diverted to pay the cost of liabilities.
-Investors can also use financial ratios such as debt-to-equity ratio and the interest coverage ratio to determine the financial strength of a company.
+On the downside, companies burdened with debts will grow slowly since most of the resources are diverted to pay the cost of liabilities.
+Investors can also use financial ratios such as the debt-to-equity ratio and the interest coverage ratio to determine a company’s financial strength.

 2. Economic moat

 The term “economic moat” was coined by Warren Buffett to describe a company’s competitiveness in the market vis-à-vis its competitors.
 Quality companies possess an economic moat, and it allows them to take a leading market position.
 Also, the company can protect its market share by creating barriers to entry to deter potential competitors from the market where it operates.